X Sagittarii

 X Sagittarii is a variable star and candidate binary star system in the southern constellation of Sagittarius, near the western constellation boundary with Ophiuchus.
 It has a yellow-white hue and is visible to the naked eye with an apparent visual magnitude that fluctuates around 4.54.
 The star is located at a distance of approximately 950 light years from the Sun based on parallax, and is drifting closer with a radial velocity of −10 km/s.
 The star has an absolute magnitude of around −2.85.

+On August 4, 1866, Johann Friedrich Julius Schmidt discovered that the star is a variable star.
 This is an F-type bright giant with a stellar classification of F7II.
 It is a Classical Cepheid variable that ranges in apparent magnitude from 4.20 down to 4.90 with a period of 7.01283 days.
 Its variation in brightness is accompanied by a change in spectral classification, from G2 to F5.
 The amplitude of each pulsation causes the stellar radius to vary by ~9%.
 Analysis of the spectra suggest there are two shock waves per pulsation period, with complicated patterns appearing in the metallic lines.
 The star is surrounded by an optically-thin circumstellar envelope at 15–20 stellar radii, which appears as an infrared excess of 13.3%.
 This may be composed of amorphous carbon.

 László Szabados suggested in 1990 that this might be a binary system with a period of 507 days.
 A detection of this projected companion was reported in 2013 using the VLTI/AMBER instrument.
 However, the object was at the detection limit of the instrument, showing an angular separation of 10.7 mas from the primary and a magnitude difference of 5.6 in the K-band.
 A subsequent optical search reported a failure to detect the companion in 2014, excluding companions brighter than a A-type main-sequence star class of A9V.
 The estimated mass of this object is 0.2–0.3 solar mass.